MonetCarriere/Nginx-Docker-Project/README.md

 <img width="606" alt="Screenshot 2025-01-19 at 3 29 14 PM" src="https://github.com/user-attachments/assets/e473279e-7237-48a7-acc2-4e353d894de9" />

+(What this does is make the code command available in the terminal so you can open any files and pull it into VS Code)

 After you select the Shell Command, go back to your terminal.

 Then run the command: